underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 - `package.json` → updated with the deploy's start script
 - the in-process `Config.default` the runtime reads

-It deliberately does not write the underpost root env store — that store is host-scoped and holds the node's own configuration, which `node bin host load` owns.
+It deliberately does not write the host configuration store — that store is host-scoped and holds the node's own configuration, which `node bin host load` owns.

 `app clean` removes the root `.env` files it materialized.